KuhlTime/hsd-markdown-thesis/README.md

   <img src=".assets/banner-hsd-markdown-thesis.png" alt="Banner" max-height="160px">
 </p>

-> ⚠️😉 Don't be intimidated by the amount of files you only really need to care about the `contents/` folder!
+> ⚠️😉 Don't be intimidated by the number of files you only really need to care about the `contents/` folder!

 This template repository should get you quickly up and running with your thesis.
 It uses [pandoc](https://pandoc.org/) to compile all markdown files into a single PDF.
-The template is setup for a german 🇩🇪 paper but can be easily adapted to other languages.
+The template is set up for a german 🇩🇪 paper but can be easily adapted to other languages.

 <p align="center">
   <a href="https://hsd-markdown-thesis.vercel.app/output.pdf" target="_blank">